nikhilkondapalli5/CS-6375---Machine-Learning----Assignment-1/README.md

 # Sentiment Analysis with FFNN and RNN

-This project implements Feed-Forward Neural Networks (FFNN) and Recurrent Neural Networks (RNN) for sentiment analysis on text data.
+This project implements Feed-Forward Neural Networks (FFNN) and Recurrent Neural Networks (RNN) for sentiment analysis on YELP reviews.

 ## Setup